 Cuy (Guinea Pig)

-Cuy is very greasy, and there's not a lot of meat.
-It's mostly skin, bones, and gristle.
-Expect to use your hands, and get messy.
+Cuy is very greasy, and there's not a lot of meat; it's mostly skin, bones, and cartilage.
+Expect to use your hands and get messy.

-Locals love to eat everything, with the small and crunchy paws, and creamy brains being especially popular.
+Locals love to eat everything, with the tiny and crunchy paws and creamy brains being especially popular.

 Where to Eat It: Cuenca is the best-known city in Ecuador for cuy.
-To sample this traditional dish in an excellent restaurant environment, head to Guajibamba Cuyes (Luis Cordero 12 – 32 Y Gaspar Sangurima).
-Alternatively, there are several restaurants next to the Market on the main street in Banos which openly cook cuy.
+To sample this traditional dish in an excellent restaurant environment, head to Guajibamba Cuyes (Luis Cordero 12-32 Y Gaspar Sangurima).

 Langostinos